yespete/yespete.github.io/cv.md

 # EXPERIENCE

-2024-10 - 2025-11
+__2024-10 - 2025-11__

-Job Information Resource Librarian, Brooklyn Public Library, Brooklyn, NY
+__Job Information Resource Librarian__, Brooklyn Public Library, Brooklyn, NY

-    Lead instruction and one-on-one consultation with job seekers to improve resume, cover letter, and interview readiness at Central library
+ - Lead instruction and one-on-one consultation with job seekers to improve resume, cover letter, and interview readiness at Central library

-    Develop relationships & outreach opportunities with satellite branches and workforce development partner organizations
+ - Develop relationships & outreach opportunities with satellite branches and workforce development partner organizations

-    Monitor and develop career-focused physical, digital, periodical, and online resource collections
+ - Monitor and develop career-focused physical, digital, periodical, and online resource collections

-    Provide reference and technical assistance in-person and via CRM/social media
+ - Provide reference and technical assistance in-person and via CRM/social media

 2022-01 - 2024-10

-Librarian, Macon Branch, Brooklyn Public Library, Brooklyn, NY
+__Librarian__, Macon Branch, Brooklyn Public Library, Brooklyn, NY

-    Built and maintained branch collections using data-driven support tools
+ - Built and maintained branch collections using data-driven support tools

-    Programmed recreational, professional, and social programming for adult patrons
+ - Programmed recreational, professional, and social programming for adult patrons

-    Founded, hosted, recorded, and produced branch podcast
+ - Founded, hosted, recorded, and produced branch podcast

-2021-02 - 2021-05
+__2021-02 - 2021-05__

-Archives Intern, Robert Moses Collection Project, Oyster Bay, NY
+__Archives Intern__, Robert Moses Collection Project, Oyster Bay, NY

-    Processed and organized 70+ linear feet of Parks Department records
+ - Processed and organized 70+ linear feet of Parks Department records

-    Digitized, cataloged, and described archival documents and photographs for remote access
+ - Digitized, cataloged, and described archival documents and photographs for remote access

-    Advised on and participated in New York Archives Conference lightning presentation
+ - Advised on and participated in New York Archives Conference lightning presentation

-2020-01 - 2020-03
+__2020-01 - 2020-03__

-Bookseller, Rare Book Room, Strand Book Store, New York
+__Bookseller__, Rare Book Room, Strand Book Store, New York

-    Selected, cataloged and cared for rare and valuable materials
+ - Selected, cataloged and cared for rare and valuable materials
-    Assisted customers in browsing and sales
+ - Assisted customers in browsing and sales

-2019-01 - 2020-01
+__2019-01 - 2020-01__

-Assistant Events Director, Strand Book Store, New York, NY
+__Assistant Events Director__, Strand Book Store, New York, NY

-    Created and staffed full calendar of events through pitch, promotion, and production
+ - Created and staffed full calendar of events through pitch, promotion, and production

-2016-06 - 2018-12
+__2016-06 - 2018-12__

-Lead Events Coordinator, Strand Book Store, New York, NY
+__Lead Events Coordinator__, Strand Book Store, New York, NY

-    Developed and deployed run-of show for 2-3 events a week
+ - Developed and deployed run-of show for 2-3 events a week
-    Edited and wrote copy for calendar listings, marketing materials, and social posts
+ - Edited and wrote copy for calendar listings, marketing materials, and social posts
-    Collaborated with publishers and authors on presentations, discussions, and signings
+ - Collaborated with publishers and authors on presentations, discussions, and signings
-    Produced and hosted 300+ events a year (off-site festivals, fairs, and talks), including talent coordination, crowd management, technical oversight, and sales
+ - Produced and hosted 300+ events a year (off-site festivals, fairs, and talks), including talent coordination, crowd management, technical oversight, and sales

-2015-06 - 2016-06
+__2015-06 - 2016-06__

-Events Assistant, Strand Book Store, New York, NY
+__Events Assistant__, Strand Book Store, New York, NY

-2013-07 - 2015-07
+__2013-07 - 2015-07__

-Bookseller, Strand Book Store, New York, NY
+__Bookseller__, Strand Book Store, New York, NY

 # EDUCATION

-Master’s in Library & Information Science, Long Island University (Certificate in Archives & Records Management) - Graduated 2021
+Master’s in __Library & Information Science__, Long Island University (Certificate in __Archives & Records Management__) - Graduated 2021

-Bachelor’s in English & American Literature, New York University (Minor in Creative Writing) - Graduated 2013
+Bachelor’s in __English & American Literature__, New York University (Minor in __Creative Writing__) - Graduated 2013